marla-hoggard/photo-gallery/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a starting place for any basic react app using redux.
+It was created with [Create React App](https://github.com/facebook/create-react-app), and includes redux, react-redux and redux-thunk.
+The basic architecture is set up.
+Fork this repo to begin your own single-page react app.

 ## Available Scripts